Trusted WordPress tutorials, when you need them most.

 How to Limit the Number of Archive Months Displayed in WordPress

-In this article, we will show you how to limit the number of archive months displayed in WordPress.
+In this guide, we will show you three different methods to limit the number of archive months displayed in WordPress, from easy plugins to a custom code solution.

 How to limit number of archive months in WordPress